-The Care Lab is co-directed by a small group of dedicated arts professionals and academics.
-It’s been made possible by the hard work of many more friends of The Lab.
+The Care Lab is co-directed by a small group of arts professionals and academics.
+It’s been made possible by the hard work of many other research associates and external collaborators.

 I’m a Professor of Applied and Social Theatre at the University of Manchester.
 Prior to working with the Care Lab team, I founded the TiPP Centre – working on arts in prisons – and In Place of War – developing arts programmes in places of conflict.
 I write about applied theatre and other aspects of socially engaged arts practice.
 My latest book is Care Aesthetics: For Artful Care and Careful Art (2022) and I am currently continuing to research all aspects of the aesthetics of care.